osfieldgaga/Interface-NES-Controller-VHDL/README.md

 # Interface-NES-Controller-VHDL
-Interface a NES Controller using a Spartan-3 Starter Board
+Interface a NES Controller using a Spartan-3 FPGA Starter Board